mikebader/project-shared-satisfaction/drafts/multiethnic-nhoods.md

 Evidence that racial change inherently destabilizes neighborhoods and leads to dissatisfaction and instability has been based on the specific historical context of race in the United States.
 The original Chicago School authors were observing massive waves of immigration from Europe and migration from the South that created unprecedented growth in American cities.
 Restrictionist immigration policies left race relations for most of the twentieth century to be defined by the subjugation of Blacks by whites.
 This period of explicit white animosity based in part on the fear among white ethnics of losing newfound racial status, suburban expansion that provided destinations where whites could flee [@jackson_crabgrass_1985; @boustan_was_2010], and political-economic power that had not yet shifted from the heavily unionized manufacturing sector of the Northeast and Midwest to service-sector economies on the coasts and across the Sunbelt [@sugrue_origins_1996].
 In short, it's unclear whether the same conditions hold that link racial integration to neighborhood dissatisfaction and racial transition.

-Existing evidence already challenges the conclusion that integration leads to fraught neighbor relations, neighborhood dissatisfaction, and, ultimately, neighborhood racial transition.
-Lumley-Sapanksi and Fowler -@lumley-sapanski_planning_2017 showed residents of all races were satisfied living in a "hyperdiverse" neighborhood in Seattle.
-Groups compromised with one another, getting some, but not all, of what they desired in order to maintain neighborhood diversity.
-Similarly, Spitz -@spitz_segregated_2015 finds that neighborhood residents value diversity in a multiracial neighborhood in Milwaukee.
-In both cases, residents were willing to trade off their optimal neighborhood conditions to sustain racial diversity.
-This was true even if residents lacked strong interpersonal bonds that bridged racial groups.
-These more recent studies echo Maly's -@maly_beyond_2005 argument that collective identities develop around racial diversity in integrated neighborhoods that help different groups feel satisfied living in multiracial neighborhoods [see also, @nyden_neighborhood_1998].

-These qualitative studies reveal a meaningful shortcoming of dominant theories.
-Namely, that interracial integration initiates inevitable racial change because race imposes such a strong barrier to social cohesion.
-The qualitative studies offer an alternative theory that *multiracial* diversity offers a new collective identity that helps to maintain residential stability.
-Neighbors have similar levels of satisfaction regardless of racial group.
-A collective identity forged around neighborhood diversity is strong enough that residents forgo some desirable amenities to maintain that identity.

-Demographic studies of integration provide further support for shared neighborhood satisfaction among residents of multiracial neighborhoods.
-Residents of all races appear to remain in neighborhoods that experience multiracial integration.
-The sustained integration is in contrast to neighborhoods shared between two groups, especially Black and white residents, that to not tend to remain integrated over time.

 The combination of these two lines of research evince the possibility that multiracial neighborhoods inspire widespread satisfaction based on a collective identity of neighborhood diversity.
 It is possible, however, that some residents, especially whites, remain in neighborhoods out of necessity not desire.
 The qualitative studies cited above show that whites are satisfied in urban and older suburban settings, but do not capture the breadth of multiracial neighborhoods across metropolitan areas.
 I test the theory that residents are sufficiently satisfied living in multiracial neighborhoods to provide the basis for stable integration.
 I use data from a sample representing all residents of multiracial neighborhoods in the Washington, DC area to test what I will call the multiracial satisfaction hypothesis: